copluh/fandoms/README.md

   the main ponies that i use are

 <p align="center">
-  ekko, mel, miles, prowler, hobie and sae-byeok
+  ekko, mel, miles, prowler, hobie, sae-byeok and ji-yeong

 <p align="center">
 (all of my ponies have my github connected)